Global Postal Disruptions

 6-8-2021

-🇧🇷 Brazil Post advises that a number of COVID-19 cases have been confirmed among operational staff at the Curitiba international mail processing center.
+🇧🇷 Brazil Post advises that many COVID-19 cases have been confirmed among operational staff at the Curitiba International Mail Processing Center.
 Quarantine and other public health measures have been implemented, resulting in a reduction in the workforce.
-Expect delays in processing, customs clearance and delivery of all inbound letter-post items.
+Expect delays in processing, customs clearance, and delivery of all inbound letter-post items.
 Coronavirus cases in Brazil.

 4-19-2022